We are Presbyterian

 We sing the Psalms in our worship services!

 Of course, more explanation is probably required of our practice of singing the Psalms in worship.
-During our corporate worship services, we sing only the Psalms that are inspired by God the Holy Spirit.
+During our corporate worship services, we sing only the Psalms as they are inspired by God the Holy Spirit and fitted for worship of the Living God!
 The very God who inspired the Psalmists has entrusted these wonderful texts to the Church for edification and worship.
 We refrain from singing hymns and contemporary songs which are uninspired compositions of human authors for a host of reasons.

 This practice of a capella Psalm singing was much more widespread in past generations (many Reformed and Presbyterian denominations have added hymns only in the last 100 years) and it is only recently that it has become a rarity in Protestant denominations.
 We continue to sing the Psalms every worship service!
 We find in them an incredible array of emotions.
 The Psalms capture, provoke, and comfort you in equal measure as you lift up your voice in song to the LORD God!